Our Review Process

 The best food items for diabetes are vegetables, fruits, grains, nuts, seeds, low-fat dairy products, and healthy protein sources like fish.
 Non-starchy vegetables like broccoli, carrots, and tomatoes should be preferred instead of starchy ones like potatoes and corn.
 Avoid fried foods or foods high in saturated and trans-fat.
 Avoid foods high in salt.
 Limit the consumption of foods that are high in sugar like aerated beverages, candies, baked goods, ice cream, energy drinks, and so on.
 If you are looking to consume alcohol, moderate the intake and ensure you do not drink on an empty stomach.
 Know about diabetes treatment.

 It is known that high blood sugar can cause dehydration.
 If you drink enough water then the excess glucose can be reduced in the body through urine.
 It is recommended that men should consume at least 13 cups of water (3.08 liters) and those who should consume at least 9 cups of water (2.13 liters) every day.
 If you don't like consuming tasteless water you can make it more refreshing by adding slices of lemon or cucumber to your drinking water.
+Also know about yoga for diabetes.

 Recommended Fitness Modifications for Diabetes Management

 Exercise is important to control blood glucose levels.
 It can reduce the medications required to manage them.
 30 minutes of activity daily is recommended to maintain a healthy lifestyle.
 Those 30 minutes should make you sweat and breathe harder than usual, increasing your heart rate.
 This means cardio is the best form of exercise for those looking for a high-intensity workout.
 If not every day at least a five-day regimen should be fixed to achieve the minimum exercise per week, which is three hours.
+Also read about urine sugar level.

 How to manage your diabetes with follow changes